How does the operation of a heat pump differ from a boiler?

 - The homeowner needs to be instructed as to how differently a heat pump needs to operate.

-- Additional insulation measures such as cavity wall, double glazing etc.
+- Additional insulation measures such as cavity wall, double glazing etc, may be needed

 - If the existing system is a combi boiler, then a hot water storage cylinder will be required.

-As a rule of thumb, an air to water heat pump will cost around £8k.
-This is very dependent on the site and as to whether the existing heating system can be used and the position of the equipment etc.
+As a rule of thumb, an air to water heat pump will cost between £8k and £15k.
+This depends on the site and as to whether the existing heating system can be used and the position of the equipment etc.